Documenting, visualizing, and interacting with complex 21st Century Organizations requires serious work – but the rewards are amazing.

 A Position is a Function Of a Job.
 You can also think of roles or responsibilities.
 We use Position because we think it adds depth: you play different positions during the day, you take a stance, have an opinion from your position, you have a precise perspective from your position, you occupy a location in space and time as your organization moves – your Position.

-This is your entire bench.
+This is everyone, your entire bench.
 Extends beyond Employees to Giggers, Contractors, Volunteers, everyone impacting a 21st Century Org.
 We believe an organization is a fiction, that is only given meaning and power by the people who buy-in.
 If we have 100 people and 51 buy-in to this and 49 buy-in to that, then we have two organizations.
 People are the building blocks of buy-in, and Org Graph helps them all commit by becoming cognizant.

 We need to be able to see and adjust who is on a Team, what are Teams doing and why.
 Yes, just like Jobs and Positions.
 Data shows that the popular shift from hierarchical to more Team-centric models can improve performance, but according to a recent Deloitte survey, only 6% of respondents rated themselves very effective at managing cross-functional Teams.
 We believe this is because they can not visualize how it all fits together.